Follow all of Long Beach State's Olympians online throughout the London Games

 Check back here for updates throughout the London Olympics for how your favorite former 49ers are doing at the games!

-Misty May-Treanor and Kerri Walsh will try to become the first pair to win three straight Gold Medals in Beach Volleyball, defending their victories in Beijing and Athens.
+Misty May-Treanor and Kerri Walsh will try to become the first pair to win three straight Gold Medals in Beach Volleyball, defending their victories in Beijing and Sydney.
+Beach Volleyball action begins on Saturday, July 28.

 The USA Men's National Team, led by Alan Knipe, will start their defense of their Gold Medal on the morning of July 29 against Serbia in Group Play.